zambal/eml/README.md

 template is called, so if you would pass a quoted expression, the logic in a template would receive this quoted expression instead of its result.
-This all means that when you for example want to pass an assign to a nested template, the template should be part of a quoted expression, or in other word, executed during runtime.
+This all means that when you for example want to pass an assign to a nested template, the template should be part of a quoted expression, or in other words, executed during runtime.

 ```elixir